 If this is a new class, a total column is added by default that automatically includes ALL grade columns in the total.
 If that is what you want, then you don't need to do anything.

 If you want to exclude certain columns, you will need to edit the total column.
 Click the action link next to the Total column in your Grade Center, and click "Edit Column Information" from the menu.
-Scroll down to section 3 where it says "Include in Total" and click the radio button to the left of "Selected Columns and Categories" instead of the default "All Grade Columns."
+Scroll down to where it says "Include in Total" and click the radio button to the left of "Selected Columns and Categories" instead of the default "All Grade Columns."
 Click the column you want to include and then click the right pointing arrow icon to add it to the box on the right side of the page.
 Repeat this step as needed.
-Note you can use the Ctrl key to select more than one class at a time.
+Note you can use the Ctrl key to select more than one item at a time.
 Click Submit when done.

 Warning: The default is to have your total column be a running total.
 This probably is what you want during the term.
 At the end of the term though, your total column may not be calculating like you expect.
 See the item in this FAQ labeled "My total column isn't calculating correctly" for more information.